TL ; DR

 Reflection

-Mission Control continues to evolve, but the product foundation is now extremely solidified and in rapid development.
+Mission Control has since evolved into "FAST" by Fetch, but the product foundations were solidified during my tenure.
 From fragmented systems and duct-taped workflows to a centralized, strategic platform it was extremely rewarding to see the progress.

 Design scales best when we invest in the tools, processes, and practices that elevate the whole team.